Patriots of DAR Members

 Our Patriots’ Story

-German born Wilhelmus Bitzer served with the 10th Regiment Militia in Albany County NY.
+German-born Wilhelmus Bitzer served with the 10th Regiment Militia in Albany County, NY.
 Fifteen additional militia regiments were raised in that county during the War of Revolution.
 The law required all males between 15 and 55 to enroll in a militia company.

-Wilhemus had married Maria Fronica before the war began and by 1813 they had three children.
-Following the war Wilhelmus, Maria and three sons moved with fellow Germans to Chillicothe Ohio as indentured servants for three years.
+Wilhemus had married Maria Fronica before the war began, and by 1813, they had three children.
+Following the war, Wilhelmus, Maria, and three sons moved with fellow Germans to Chillicothe, Ohio, as indentured servants for three years.
 By 1801 he was paying taxes, an indication he was a freeman.
 Wilhemus died November 9 1823, his wife in 1825.
 They are buried in Ohio.

 Carol Jutte's Patriot

-Nancy Mazzei's Patriot.
+Nancy Mazzei's Patriot

-Dale Spencer's Patriot
+Dale Spencer's Pa

-to both wash and beat the rag cloth fibers used to make paper.
-He was one of several printers
+Lower Merion, Pennsylvania.
+Fresh water was necessary for turning the machinery required to wash and beat the rag cloth fibers used to make paper.
+He was one of several printerswho supplied paper for Benjamin Franklin’s presses before the Revolution began.
+When the

-notes for currency to pay the troops Bicking was one of the paper makers called on.
+Continental Congress needed paper to keep records of their meetings and paper to print banknotes for currency to pay the troops Bicking was one of the paper makers called on.

 to exempt them from military service.
 Bicking married Mary Catherine Unverzagt, the